igrishaev/whew/README.md

     [whew.core :as $]))
 ~~~

-It provides functions and macros named after their Clojure counterparts,
+Whew provides functions and macros named after their Clojure counterparts,
-e.g. `map`, `future`, `loop`, etc. Thus, never `:use` this library but
+e.g. `map`, `future`, `loop`, etc. Never `:use` this library but rather
 `:require` it using an alias.
 Here and below we will use `$`.

 A quick demo.
 Let's prepare a function that makes some IO, for example fetches
-JSON from network.
+JSON from network:

 ~~~clojure
 (defn get-json [code]